hoijui/JavaOSC/README.markdown

 #### ... with SuperCollider

 JavaOSC is not a standalone application, but designed to be used in other applications.
-Though, there is a very basic application, created by John Thompson, for demonstration purposes.
+Though there is a very basic application for demonstration purposes.

 To _run the demo app_, make sure you have all parts packaged and installed: